inspec/inspec-aws/docs/resources/aws_elasticache_replication_groups.md

 # aws\_elasticache\_replication\_groups

-Use the `aws_elasticache_replication_groups` InSpec audit resource to test the properties of all AWS ElastiCache replication groups.
+Use the `aws_elasticache_replication_groups` InSpec audit resource to test the properties of all Amazon ElastiCache replication groups.
 To audit a single ElastiCache replication group, use `aws_elasticache_replication_group` (singular).

 ## Syntax